Things to Know Before Ghorepani Poon Hill Trekking

 Day – 1: Drive to Nayapul (1,070m) 1 ½ hrs to 2 hrs and Trek to Tikhedhunga (1,540m) 4 hrs

 You will catch private or public transport from Pokhara and drive to Nayapul in the morning.
 Driving around an hour and a half to 2 hrs, you reach Nayapul passing Phedi, Naudanda, Kande, and Lumle.
-You will start your Trek from here to walk and get to Birethanti, where you will stop to show your conservation area permit and TIMS card.
+You will start your trek from here to walk and get to Birethanti, where you will stop to show your conservation area permit and TIMS card.
 Then you follow the Bhurungdi river valley to Tikhedhunga, enjoying the beautiful landscapes and farmland.

 Day – 2: Trek to Ghorepani (2,850m) 6-7 hrs